Fool Me Once (The Vampire Diaries)

-"Fool Me Once" is the 14th episode of the first season of The CW television series, The Vampire Diaries and the 14th episode of the series overall.
-It originally aired on February 11, 2010.
-The episode was written by Brett Conrad and directed by Marcos Siega.
+"Fool Me Once" is the fourteenth episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on February 11, 2010.
+The episode was written by Brett Conrad and directed by consulting producer Marcos Siega.

 Plot

 Elena (Nina Dobrev) wakes up and finds herself in a strange hotel room.
 She sees Ben (Sean Faris) sleeping and tries to slowly sneak out but Ben wakes up.
 Anna (Malese Jow) arrives and drags Elena to the bathroom locking her in.
 Elena finds Bonnie (Kat Graham) lying unconscious in the bathtub.
 She tries to help Bonnie and Elena informs her that Ben is with Anna and they want to open the tomb but they need a witch to do that.

 Meanwhile, Stefan (Paul Wesley) looks everywhere for Elena all over Mystic Falls but he cannot find her.
 He goes to Damon (Ian Somerhalder) asking for his help but Damon, who is still mad at him, does not want to help.
 Damon leaves Stefan alone and goes to Bonnie's grandmother, Sheila (Jasmine Guy), asking for Bonnie but Sheila knows really well who he is and tells him to go away.

 Back at the hotel room, Anna explains to Elena that she wants to get into the tomb to free her mother Pearl (Kelly Hu) who's trapped in there.
 Anna calls Stefan and asks him to bring her the Grimoire otherwise she will kill Elena.
 Stefan does not have it but promises he can get it and they arrange to meet Damon at a public place.

 While Anna goes to meet Damon, she runs into Jeremy (Steven R. McQueen) who invites her to a party.
 Anna tries to avoid him at the beginning but she changes her mind when she hears where the party will be — near the old cemetery.
 She takes off to meet Damon.
 Damon insists that he works alone but when Anna threatens to kill Elena, the two of them come to an agreement.

 In the meantime, Stefan appears at the motel room and helps Elena and Bonnie.
 As they run out of the room, Stefan warns Ben to leave town otherwise, if he sees him again he will kill him.
 Anna comes back and finds Ben hiding behind the bed to avoid the sunlight.
 Ben tells her that Stefan came and he couldn't do anything.
 Anna realizes that she lost the witch but she knows that Damon will open the tomb no matter what and she has to be there when that happens.